ASIC Compliance Checklist for Foreign Companies in Australia [2026]

 | Change to constitution or charter | Form 409 | Within one month |

-| Cessation of business in Australia | Form 407 | Before ceasing |
+| Cessation of business in Australia | Form 407 | Within 7 days of ceasing |

 Annual Returns for Foreign Companies

-- Form 406 — Annual Return — Lodge within one month after the AGM (or the date it should have been held).
+- Form 406, Annual Return, Lodge within one month after the AGM (or the date it should have been held).

-- Form 405 — Statement to Verify Financial Statements — Lodge when submitting financial statements to ASIC.
+- Form 405, Statement to Verify Financial Statements, Lodge when submitting financial statements to ASIC.

 Financial Reporting Obligations